Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * Bamboo → **Azure Pipelines**
 * BitBucket → **GitHub repositories**

-### Question #9
+### Question #9 💩💩💩

-You need to the merge the POC branch into the default branch.
+You need to the merge the POC branch <mark>into the default branch</mark>.
 The solution must meet the technical requirements.
 Which command should you run?

 A. git rebase